Charles Howard (British politician): Personal life

 Howard survived her by 36 years and died in April 1879, aged 65 at Holker House, the Lancashire seat of the Duke of Devonshire, Howard's brother-in-law through his late sister Lady Blanche Georgiana Howard.

 Memorial

-The East Window of the famous Pre-Raphaelite church, St Martin's in Brampton, Cumbria was installed as the County Memorial to Howard.
+The East Window of the famous Pre-Raphaelite church, St Martin's Church, Brampton, Cumbria was installed as the County Memorial to Howard.
 Designed by Edward Burne-Jones, it depicts Christ the Good Shepherd and four saints: Martin, the patron of the church; Mary, the Virgin; Dorothy, and George.